Authentication

 The Auth interface

-Every helper satisfies the same tiny interface:
+Every helper satisfies the same small interface:

 type Auth interface {